 VIDEO: ACCESSING SHAKESPEARE'S GLOBE

-Actor and writer David Proud demonstrates how disabled patrons can access our site.
+In this video, which is 4 minutes and 51 seconds long, actor and writer David Proud demonstrates how disabled patrons can access the Shakespeare’s Globe site.

 Two parking spaces are available on a first come, first served basis.
 Spaces may be booked via the Box Office or the Access Information Line.